List of court cases involving Alliance Defending Freedom

-ADF was founded in 1993 with the stated goal of advocating, training, and funding legal cases on the issues of "religious freedom, sanctity of life, and marriage and family."
+Alliance Defending Freedom (ADF) is an advocacy organization whose goal is advocating, training, and funding legal cases on the issues of "religious freedom, sanctity of life, and marriage and family."
 In 2012 the organization shifted its mission of funding allied attorneys to direct representation of clients though litigation.
-ADF has been described as "the largest legal force of the religious right arguing hundreds of pro bono cases across the country.
+Founded in 1993, ADF has been described as "the largest legal force of the religious right arguing hundreds of pro bono cases across the country.